bevyengine/rfcs/rfcs/77-dev-tools-abstraction.md

   - where they're used for debugging? e.g. bevy_sprite
   - in bevy_dev_tools?
   - in dedicated crates, saving bevy_dev_tools for higher level abstractions?
+- should dev tools be embedded in each application or should testing be done through an editor which controls these dev tools?

 ## Summary